 Happy International Women’s Day: the day on the calendar we globally appreciate what local women do.

 As great as this day is, we put events like this under the ‘bathing’ category; once in a while is enough but we recommend doing it daily.
-Liverpool isn’t short of risk takers and we decided to catch up with some of the most influential women in business.
-Ideally, we’d live in a world where we didn’t need a ‘International Women’s Day’, but we don’t, and this years theme is the notion of ‘make it happen’.
-We do need to make it happen – for the women earning less in offices doing the same job, for the women never promoted despite deserving it and the women who aren’t recognised or valued despite their hard work.
+Ideally, we’d live in a world where we didn’t need a ‘International Women’s Day’, but we don’t.
+For those asking why such a day is needed – it is needed for the women earning less in offices doing the same job, for the women never promoted despite deserving it and the women who aren’t recognised or valued despite their hard work.
 Yes all of these things can happen to anyone in this life but it’s a lot more likely if you happen to be female.
 With heartbreaking figure after heartbreaking figure, we must remember there are people doing all they can to break the mould and this brings us rather nicely onto The Women’s Organisation.

 In the last 20 years The Women’s Organisation have offered support to over 50,000 local women.
 All milestones in our life make us reflect and the changing landscape in terms of gender equality and women’s enterprise over the last two decade is nothing short of admirable.
 The Women’s Organisation’s humble beginnings span back to 1996, where they launched ‘Train 2000 Ltd’ and they’ve somewhat surpassed their namesake by 48000.
 From inception the organisation was keen to see change not only locally, but on an international scale.
 Just 2 years in and Train 2000 (as it was then) was recognised for best practice in enterprise services and was presented with a Eurocities award.
 Some years on they now call 54 St James Street home, a beautiful building that is occupied by lots of local businesses (including us!).

 We caught up with CEO Maggie O’Carroll on the inspiration for her journey: